The missing bridge to exercise, recovery and restoration is somatics exercise.

 Somatics exercise gives us the edge.

 If you love your current exercise, somatics exercise will just add another layer.
-Somatics exercise can be the foundation to all of your movement practices.
+Somatics exercise can be the foundation to all of your movement practices and help you get over the hump of injury and speed healing too.

 Moving somatically lets you tap into increasing the potential of your nervous system by letting your brain handle the details.

-I love what Mel Siff, Author of Facts & Fallacies of Fitness has to say – “programming your brain is more important than strength training and aerobics.
+Mel Siff, Author of Facts & Fallacies of Fitness has this to say – “programming your brain is more important than strength training and aerobics.
 Central Nervous programming must never be neglected at all stages of training”.

-Somatics exercise is then the backbone of reprogramming and updating the brain when it comes to movement.
+Somatics exercise can be the backbone of reprogramming and updating the brain and movement system.

-All healthy animals are doing it every day.
+All healthy animals with a spine are doing it every day.

 You gotta wonder what happened to the human animal along the way… Don’t!